 Nikki Kukwa Memorial Aeronautics Camp

-Registration is now live for the 2019 Nikki Kukwa Memorial Aeronautics Camp.
+Now accepting applications for the 2022 Nikki Kukwa Memorial Aeronautics Camp.

-Fifteen female, high school students will receive a free, three-day camp experience, July 11-13, 2019, through the Nikki Kukwa Memorial Aviation Fund and Kent State University’s College of Aeronautics and Engineering.
+Fifteen female, high school students will receive a free, three-day camp experience, July 13 - 15, 2022, through the Nikki Kukwa Memorial Aviation Fund and Kent State University’s College of Aeronautics and Engineering.
 Students will explore careers in aviation while staying in dorms on Kent State University Main Campus.
-The camp includes a tour of the Cleveland Hopkins International Airport, experience at KSU’s Air Traffic Control Lab, a tour of Parker Hannifin’s Flight Department and a flight out of the KSU Airport.
+The camp includes a tour of the Cleveland Hopkins International Airport, experience at KSU’s Air Traffic Control Lab and a flight out of the KSU Airport.
 University personnel provide information regarding academic programs, financial aid and campus life.

 For more information, contact Liz Porter at 330-672-4449.

-All application materials must be submitted, postmarked or emailed by June 1, 2019.
+All application materials must be submitted by June 1, 2022.
 Incomplete or late applications will not be considered.

 How To Apply